Joe DiMaggio: New York Yankees (1936–1942, 1946–1951)

 DiMaggio might have had better power-hitting statistics had his home park not been Yankee Stadium.
-As "The House That Ruth Built", its nearby right field favored the Babe's left-handed power.
+In "The House That Ruth Built", its nearby right field favored the Babe's left-handed power.
 For right-handed hitters, its deep left and center fields made home runs almost impossible.
 Mickey Mantle recalled that he and Whitey Ford witnessed many DiMaggio blasts that would have been home runs anywhere other than Yankee Stadium (Ruth himself fell victim to that problem, as he also hit many long flyouts to center).
 Bill James calculated that DiMaggio lost more home runs due to his home park than any other player in history.
-Left-center field went as far back as 457 ft [139 m], where left-center rarely reaches 380 ft [116 m] in today's ballparks.
-Al Gionfriddo's famous catch in the 1947 World Series, which was close to the 415-foot mark [126 m] in left-center, would have been a home run in the Yankees' current ballpark.
+Left-center field went as far back as 457 ft [139 m], whereas left-center rarely reaches 380 ft [116 m] in today's ballparks.
+Al Gionfriddo's famous catch in the 1947 World Series, which was close to the 415-foot mark [126 m] in left-center, just in front of the visitors bullpen, would have been a home run in the Yankees' current ballpark and most other ballparks at that time, except perhaps the Polo Grounds, home of the New York Giants.
 DiMaggio hit 148 home runs in 3,360 at-bats at home versus 213 home runs in 3,461 at-bats on the road.
 His slugging percentage at home was .546, and on the road, it was .610.
 Statistician Bill Jenkinson commented on these figures:

 For example, Joe DiMaggio was acutely handicapped by playing at Yankee Stadium.
 Every time he batted in his home field during his entire career, he did so knowing that it was physically impossible for him to hit a home run to the half of the field directly in front of him.
 If you look at a baseball field from foul line to foul line, it has a 90-degree radius.
-From the power alley in left-center field (430 in Joe's time) to the fence in deep right center field (407 ft), it is 45-degrees.
+From the power alley in the left-center field (430 in Joe's time) to the fence in the deep right-center field (407 ft), it is 45 degrees.
 And Joe DiMaggio never hit a single home run over the fences at Yankee Stadium in that 45-degree graveyard.
 It was just too far.
 Joe was plenty strong; he routinely hit balls in the 425-foot range.
-But that just wasn't good enough in cavernous Yankee Stadium.
+But that just wasn't good enough in the cavernous Yankee Stadium.
 Like Ruth, he benefited from a few easy homers each season due to the short foul line distances.
-But he lost many more than he gained by constantly hitting long fly outs toward center field.
+But he lost many more than he gained by constantly hitting long flyouts toward center field.
 Whereas most sluggers perform better on their home fields, DiMaggio hit only 41 percent of his career home runs in the Bronx.
 He hit 148 homers at Yankee Stadium.
-If he had hit the same exact pattern of batted balls with a typical modern stadium as his home, he would have belted about 225 homers during his home field career.
+If he had hit the same exact pattern of batted balls with a typical modern stadium as his home, he would have belted about 225 homers during his home-field career.